papanisaicharan/Revise-Stronger/Design-and-Analysis-of-Algorithms-NPTEL/week3-graphs/readme.md

 - G = (V,E), a directed graph
 - No cycles:
 	- No directed path from any v in V back to itself
-- Such a grpah are called DAGs
+- Such a graph is called DAG

 Below is an example of DAG